Forensic Accounting Services

 The results of a forensic accounting investigation can significantly impact the value of a business.
-In situations where forensic accounting services are rendered related to a business that is being valued, Pamela Wickes, CPA, CFE, CFF, ABV, works effectively with the valuation team to provide the valuation analysts the information necessary to properly account for the forensic accounting findings, such as unreported income or personal expenditures, in the business valuation calculations.
-With Pam’s experience valuing businesses, she is well versed in business valuation concepts and identifies and advises the business valuation team of items that came to light during the forensic accounting engagement, which should be considered during the valuation analysis.
-Since Pam specializes in forensic accounting and also has business valuation experience, she is an asset to the team when a matter calls for both forensic accounting and valuation services.
+In situations where forensic accounting services are rendered related to a business that is being valued we work effectively with the valuation team to provide the valuation analysts the information necessary to properly account for the forensic accounting findings, such as unreported income or personal expenditures, in the business valuation calculations.
+With Pamela Wickes’ experience valuing businesses, she is well versed in business valuation concepts and identifies and advises the business valuation team of items that came to light during the forensic accounting engagement, which should be considered during the valuation analysis.
+Since Pam specializes in forensic accounting and also has over ten years of business valuation experience, she is an asset to the team when a matter calls for both forensic accounting and valuation services.

 The procedures employed in forensic accounting engagements varies widely (depending on the concerns, allegations, and type of dispute) and can include tracing assets, cash flows, and transactions; reconstructing financial books and records; gathering evidence; reviewing and comparing source documents; conducting interviews; performing economic and industry research and economic calculations; summarizing and communicating findings, providing litigation support, and negotiating settlements and/or testifying, etc.

 We investigate allegations of fraudulent activity in organizations of all sizes, from small emergency response organizations to publicly traded companies, as well as governments and not-for-profits, with losses ranging from a few thousand dollars to nearly $10 million.
 Sometimes we are asked to just confirm the suspicions of employee embezzlement and theft and other times she has to quantify/evaluate the losses over a certain period of time for criminal prosecution/defense.
 We assist client with preparation of the Proof of Loss for their crime and fidelity insurance policy claim.
 Wickes Forensic Accounting & Consulting, LLC can be retained by insurance companies to evaluate and critique loss claims as well.
 Pam Wickes has also investigated alleged deposit structuring and unreported income related to Cash Transaction Reports (CTRs), Suspicious Activity Reports (SARs), and income tax fraud.